Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 # JVM Arguments

-Depending on the Minecraft version, different JVM arguments are avaiable.
+Depending on the Java version, different JVM arguments are avaiable.
 Here's what I usually use:

 | Java version | JVM arguments |
 |:---:|:---:|